Kim Su-gil

-Kim Su-gil (김수길, born 1950) is a North Korean general and politician.
+Kim Su-gil (김수길, born 1950) is a North Korean general and politician who has served as the Chief Secretary of the Pyongyang Municipal Committee of the Workers' Party of Korea since January 2023.
 He was the director of the General Political Bureau of the Korean People's Army (KPA) from when he replaced Kim Jong-gak in May 2018 until January 2021.

 Career

 Kim Su-gil is a career soldier.
 In his early career, he held posts in the General Political Bureau of the Korean People's Army (KPA) and its General Staff Department.
 On 24 April 1992 he was promoted to the rank of sojang (Major General).
 On 15 April 2010 he was promoted to chungjang (Lieutenant General).
 In the Autumn of 2013 he was temporarily demoted to sojang again, like many other high-ranking KPA soldiers.
 He currently holds a rank of four-star general.

 Kim became a vice director of the Ministry of People's Armed Forces in 2006.
 He also served as the Vice Minister of People's Armed Forces since 2010.
 From this post, he was involved in the purge and execution of Jang Song-thaek in December 2013.